-When you think of the most historic players to suit up for the Auburn University football team, you may think of quarterback Cam Newton or running back Bo Jackson, but it is Pat Sullivan who paved the way and is truly the gold standard for the Tigers.
+When you remember the historic players to suit up for the Auburn University football team, you may think of quarterback Cam Newton or running back Bo Jackson, but it is Pat Sullivan who paved the way and is truly the gold standard for the Tigers.

 There’s no doubt the small quarterback left a huge mark on the Auburn Tigers’ program as the first player to win some of the biggest awards in the country while leading his team to a solid record.